Fighting with type hints – overloaded decorator

 Real-world example would have dozens of checks like this,

-so we may decide to improve the format_datetime()
+so we may decide to improve the format_datetime() function to take care of that:

 import datetime as dt from typing import Optional def format_datetime(value: Optional[dt.datetime]) -> Optional[str]: if value is None: return None return value.isoformat()